Former Spokane police officer awaiting trial for rape charges arrested again for allegedly raping another woman

 He was first arrested in 2019 and was soon fired by the Spokane Police Department.

-Both sexual assault victims told investigators that Nash responded to their calls for police assistance and later followed up with them alone.
+Both sexual assault victims told investigators that Nash responded to their calls for police assistance, then later followed up with them alone.
 It was during these "follow-ups" that Nash sexually assaulted them, the victims told detectives.
+Julie Humphreys, a spokesperson for the Spokane Police Department, said it's not uncommon for officers to follow up on an investigation alone, but corporals would typically be the ones to take pictures for evidence.

 The Spokane Police Department made a brief statement Wednesday reiterating the statement Chief Craig Meidl made in 2019 when Nash was first charged.

-Note: Editor's note: This story has been updated to correct Nash's title.
-He was an officer with the Spokane Police Department.